 If I’m searching for an award ticket I’ll use the airline’s site to search for availability and pricing.
-With many airlines using dynamic pricing, it’s not as easy to pinpoint an exact amount for an award ticket.
+With many airlines and hotels using dynamic pricing, it’s not as easy to pinpoint an exact amount for an award ticket or stay.
 But if you know your dates of travel (and can be a little flexible) it shouldn’t take too long to understand how many miles or points you’ll likely need.

 Check cash prices